solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_10_Connect_Query_Java_IntelliJ.md

 ## Test the app

-1. Open Postman, or the REST client of your choice.
+1. Open Postman, or the REST client tool of choice.
 Make a `POST` request to `http://localhost:8080/demo/add` with the URL parameters `name` and `email`.

     ![This image shows how to make a POST request to the Java app endpoint.](./media/post-request-postman.png "POST to endpoint")

 2. Make a `GET` request to `http://localhost:8080/demo/all`.
-The entries that you added through the POST request will be displayed.
+The entries that were added through the POST request will be displayed.

     ![This image shows how to make a GET request to the Java app endpoint.](./media/get-request-postman.png "GET request from Postman")